Boy Scout Troop 223, Twinsburg Ohio - Typical Campout Information

 When returning on the Sunday morning of a campout, scouts have a light breakfast, then pack the troop gear and their personal gear.
 Often, they need to wait for their campsite to be checked by the Campmaster before being allowed to leave.
 Because of all the variables involved (sunrise time, amount of gear, distance to camp, etc.), it’s tough to know exactly when scouts will be ready for pickup at the church on Twinsburg Square.
 Typical pickup times can range between 10:00 AM and 1:00 PM on Sundays.
 Troop leaders should have a good estimate of the pickup time by the Tuesday troop meeting before the campout, or at least by departure time.
 That’s why scouts should “be prepared” to take notes at each meeting.
 Generally, adult leaders on the campout have cell phones and can allow scouts to call home on Sunday mornings to advise about pickup times, or if schedules change.

 Food, and sometimes camp and activity fees are charged for each campout.
-Currently, the cost is $15 for the first scout from a family, and $10 per additional scout and/or adult from the same family for food, covering a Friday night snack, 3 meals on Saturday, and Sunday breakfast in camp.
+Usually, the cost is $20 for food, covering a Friday night snack, 3 meals on Saturday, and Sunday breakfast in camp.
 Sometimes food fees are not required, if food is provided at the campout.
 All known fees should be paid in advance, by the 2nd troop meeting before the campout.
 For example, if the campout starts on Friday the 19th of a given month, then fees should be brought to the meeting on Tuesday the 9th.
 It’s most helpful to the scout buying the food if the fees are paid in cash, but checks are accepted, made payable either to Troop 223, or just leave the “Pay to the order of” line blank, for the scout to fill in (2nd most helpful).
 Money should be given to the Patrol Leader of your son’s patrol, who should then pay the scout buying the food.

-If the campsite that we’re going to requires fees just to camp there, then generally a $5 additional fee is charged to cover the expenses.
+If the campsite that we’re going to requires fees just to camp there, there could be an additional fee charged to cover the expenses.
 The camp fee might be higher, depending on the cost of each camp or campsite.
 Any camp fees should be paid to the troop treasurer, with a list of the scouts who paid.

 Sometimes optional activities or merit badge programs are available, with separate charges for each.
 Supplies and/or equipment might also be needed for certain activities.
 You may be able to buy approved materials more cheaply on your own before the camp.
 Spending money is sometimes handy at certain camps, especially week-long summer camps, and information about spending money is given out before those camps.
 Again, scouts should pay attention to details discussed at the meetings prior to each camp, to know what’s available and how to prepare.